-Date Recipient Name Recipient Organization Format Number of Copies 12/1/22 Greg Butcher Erie County Office of Emergency Management Digital (Email) 1 2/17/2023 TMG Corporate For posting on website for public consumption Digital 1
+Date Recipient Name Recipient Organization Format Number of Copies 8/2022 Greg Butcher's Office Erie County Office of Emergency Management Digital (Email) 1

 Introduction

 To protect the well-being of residents, staff, and visitors, the following all-hazards Comprehensive Emergency Management Plan (CEMP) has been developed and includes considerations necessary to satisfy the requirements for a Pandemic Emergency Plan (PEP).
 Appendix K of the CEMP has been adjusted to meet the needs of the PEP and will also provide facilities a form to post for the public on the facility's website, and to provide immediately upon request.
 The CEMP is informed by the conduct of facility-based and community-based risk assessments and pre-disaster collaboration with the following stakeholders: